 Jayanthi’s research interests include feminist and critical historical approaches to the international political economy of development, gender regimes, and violence and conflict.
 She is especially interested in the ways that structural violence and dispossession connect to and manifest in the everyday; on care as part of social reproduction; and on research at the intersection of ‘crisis’ and ‘development’.
 She also brings to the Centre her experience using qualitative research methods in complex and sensitive environments.

-In her role at the Centre for Care, Jayanthi will be working with Prof Majella Kilkey on the research Borders and Care.
+In her role at the Centre for Care, Jayanthi is working with Professor Majella Kilkey on the research Borders and Care.
 The study examines the role of bordering processes in shaping experiences of care among racially minoritised/Black, Asian, Minority Ethnic and Refugee people in the UK.
-The focus will be on the lived experiences across the life course of older people and their care networks, and the data will be collected via in-depth qualitative methods.
+The focus is on the lived experiences across the life course of older people and their care networks, and the data will be collected via in-depth qualitative methods.

 Akhter, S. and Lingham, J. (2022).
 Blog piece: ‘Researching Everyday Experiences of COVID-19 in racialised landscapes of care and caring’, April.
 Available at: https://co-power.leeds.ac.uk/blog12_sa-jl/